takahiro-doba-research/maeda-lab-postdoc/calculation/README.md

 sub_folders = ["arene", "alkene", "PG", "backbone", "pyridone"] cj.make_conformer(sub_folders)
 ```
 The information on how the substituents should be connected is provided using the `add_note()` function before calling `make_conformer()`.
-This information is indicated by placing a sequence `fragment number, atom1, atom2` to the right of the coordinate of atom0 for both separated EQs and substituents.
+This information is indicated by placing a sequence `fragment atom1 atom2` to the right of the coordinate of atom0 for both separated EQs and substituents.
 The fragment number links the parts of the separated EQ to be swapped with a substituent, while the three atoms (atom0, atom1, and atom2) from both the separated EQ and substituent define the planes used to determine the dihedral angle between them.
-When generating multiple conformers, a sequence `fragment number, atom1, atom2, step` is provided.
+When generating multiple conformers, a sequence `fragment atom1 atom2 step` is provided.
 This generates conformers with dihedral angles of 0°, 360°/step, 360°/step * 2, ..., 360°/step * (step - 1).
 ```bash
 Pd    -4.626032566819    -1.815194844416     0.391845605436 0
 C     -2.979682622253     0.356034409536    -0.178373879507 0